Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Methods

-In this work, the different ML models are evaluated for the ground state energies.
-Other QC properties of the QeMFi dataset are not studied since this work is a time-cost benchmark of the different MFML methods in comparison to single fidelity ML and $\Delta$-ML and not a proof of concept for alternative QC properties.
-The prediction of ground state energies is generally considered easier than the prediction of excitation energies or other QC properties\cite{Westermayr2020review}.
-This makes the property better suited for the benchmark of data efficiency without introducing artifacts that might arise from the complexity of the QC property itself.
-That is, using the ground state energies of QeMFi over the other properties would result in data efficiency benchmarks that are reflective of the comparison between the different multifidelity methods as opposed to a comparison which might be affected by the QC property itself.
-The split of data into training, validation, and test sets was uniform across these diverse QC properties.
+The split of data into training, validation, and test sets was uniform across these different QC properties.
 Of the 135,000 geometries, a random collection of 54,000 data points were removed to be used for the necessary training data sets.
 From the remaining geometries, 1,000 samples were chosen at random to be the validation set to be used for the optimization procedure in o-MFML.
 The remaining 85,000 samples were set aside as the test set.
 It is to be noted that the test set is not used at any stage of training the models and is therefore a true proxy for unseen data.
 Since the QeMFi dataset consists of nine molecules of different sizes and chemical complexities, one should make sure that the different molecules are sufficiently represented in the training and test sets.
-In interest of this sanity check, the composition of the training, validation, and test sets is shown in Fig.~\ref{fig_sampling_distr} based on this selection choice.
+In interest of this sanity check, the composition of the training, validation, and test sets is shown in FIG.~\ref{fig_sampling_distr} based on this selection choice.
 It can be seen that the nine molecules are uniformly represented in all three sets.
 This form of sampling ensures that there is no separate influence of the composition of the dataset itself.